Details to Help Understand CAHSEE

 A Guide to Understanding the CAHSEE Test

-The CAHSEE test is divided into two different sections that include:
+The two different sections of the test include:

 English Language Arts or ELA: The sub areas of the test include Reading and Writing.
 While the Reading portion covers multiple- choice questions that are based on Reading Comprehension, Vocabulary and assaying of informative and literary texts.
 Similarly, in the Writing portion, the test taker have to respond to a literary write up, a passage containing specific information or an impromptu writing work.
 Besides this, they have to answer questions related to the techniques, customs and applications of writing.